Logo

 In the db directory in the decompressed directory of SphereEx-Console:

-schema.sql schema-data.sql
+copy schema.sql schema-data.sql

 1. Modify configuration file